 I don’t like cold weather.
 And I really don’t like windy, cold weather.
-But I told myself I was going to take the time to eat at my favorite hole-in- the-wall beachside dive and then walk on the beach for at least thirty minutes, cold or not.
+But I told myself I was going to take the time to eat at Toucan’s, my favorite hole-in- the-wall beachside dive, and then walk on the beach for at least thirty minutes, cold or not.

 And lo and behold, Mother Nature didn’t disappoint…

 The wind didn’t bother me today like it usually does.
 And the sun felt amazing on my face as I bawled like a baby walking along the water.
-The ocean always does that for me…pulls it out of me to clear and clarify me.
-So I’m not sure why I’m so surprised when the tears happen like that every time…
+The ocean always seems to do that for me…pulls that emotion out of me and gives me a sense of space and relief beyond measure.
+Nevertheless, I’m not sure why I’m so surprised when the tears happen like that every time.

 Maybe my emotion was based around the fact that my youngest girl had been struggling to find her footing after recently retiring from a 6-year gymnastics career….

 Maybe I actually took full and deep breaths as I walked, something I don’t take time to do while working my regular life-load.